top of page

 ELISE LUNDER

-Elise is a recent New York transplant.
-She moved here from Vermont where she completed her B.A. in Violin Performance and Chamber Music.
-Performing around New England helped her foster a passion for community building and connection, which easily translates to her efforts in marketing and communications at A Dapple A Day.
-Her love for horses stems from childhood lessons on “Sombrero” and “Roany Pony” back in her hometown in Connecticut.
+Elise moved to the area from Vermont, where she completed her B.A. in Violin Performance and Chamber Music.
+Performing around New England helped her foster a passion for community-building and connection, which easily translates to her efforts in marketing and communications at A Dapple A Day.
+Her love for horses stems from taking childhood lessons on “Sombrero” and “Roany Pony” back in her home state of Connecticut.